young8522/young8522/README.md

 # Welcome to My GitHub Profile!

-I am a researcher in the field of Communication Engineering, specializing in cutting-edge research at the physical layer.
+I am a researcher in the field of Communication Engineering.
 My current focus is on Integrated Sensing and Communication (ISAC) and the application of Artificial Intelligence (AI) within this domain.

 ## About Me
 - 🌏 Based in Taiwan